stufio-com/stufio-nuxt3-admin/README.md

-# STUFIO.com Admin Panel with Nuxt3 Vue.js
+# STUFIO.com Admin Panel with Nuxt3 Vue.jscd

 A modular, extensible admin interface built with Nuxt 3 and Vue.js for the Stufio framework.